-We help persecuted LGBTQI+ individuals get to safety.
+We help at-risk LGBTQI+ individuals get to safety around the world.

 See our mission in action here

-We help persecuted LGBTQI+ individuals get to safety.
+We help at-risk LGBTQI+ individuals get to safety around the world.

 See our mission in action here

-Rainbow Railroad is global not-for-profit organization that helps LGTBQI+ people facing persecution based on their sexual orientation, gender identity and sex characteristics.
-In a time when there are more displaced people than ever before, LGBTQI+ people are uniquely vulnerable due to systemic, state-enabled homophobia and transphobia.
+Rainbow Railroad is a global not-for-profit organization that helps at-risk LGBTQI+ people get to safety worldwide.
+Based in the United States and Canada, we’re an organization that helps LGBTQI+ people facing persecution based on their sexual orientation, gender identity and sex characteristics.
+In a time when there are more displaced people than ever, LGBTQI+ people are uniquely vulnerable due to systemic, state-enabled homophobia and transphobia.
 These factors either displace them in their own country or prevent them from escaping harm.

-As a result of Rainbow Railroad, more LGBTQI+ individuals will be able to access lives free from persecution.
+As a result of Rainbow Railroad, more LGBTQI+ individuals can access lives free from persecution, and ultimately, we envision a world where LGBTQI+ people can live lives of their choosing, free from persecution.

-Since our founding, we’ve helped over 1,600 LGBTQI+ individuals find safety through emergency relocation and other forms of assistance.
+Since our founding, we’ve helped over 13,000 LGBTQI+ individuals find safety through emergency relocation, crisis response, cash assistance, and other forms of assistance.
 Our story has received international media attention, including a feature on CBS 60 Minutes.

 Rainbow Railroad was founded in 2006 as a volunteer-run organization by a diverse group of LGBTQI+ activists and human rights defenders who wanted to do more to address the levels of violence LGBTQI+ people face worldwide.
 Our name harkens back to the Underground Railroad – a network of activists in the 19th century, who assisted Black folks escape enslavement in the American South.